Welcome to our most recent edition of the Better Brewing Blog: How to Sweeten Kratom Tea.

 - Peppermint.
 Another friend of various coffees, peppermint also will serve you well in your conquest to mask the earthy taste of our favorite plant.
 Crush a few peppermint leaves and steep with your preferred kratom strain, but be weary of excess raw plant matter.
 Peppermint can also be added in with various chocolates (yes chocolate kratom tea is a thing!) to create an enjoyable festive dessert brew.
 Additionally, peppermint can act as an appetite suppressant, aids in digestion, and may even improve mental focus.

-Final Word: How to Sweeten Kratom Tea
+Recapping the Basics of How to Sweeten Kratom Tea

 Thank you for tuning in to the latest edition of The Better Brewing Blog.
 Let’s take a quick look at what we’ve covered today: